Is Adultery Grounds For Divorce?

 Psalm 19:9 - The fear of the LORD is pure, enduring forever.
 The ordinances of the LORD are sure and altogether righteous.

-Now, getting to Dave’s question, the following passages of scripture are the ones often used to help prop up the opinion that Jesus was not referring to marital unfaithfulness AFTER marriage, but rather to the “betrothal” period of one year before the couple started living in the same home and the marriage was consummated:
+So getting to Dave’s question, the following passages of scripture are the ones often used to help support the opinion that Jesus was not referring to marital unfaithfulness AFTER marriage, but rather to the “betrothal” period of one year before the couple started living in the same home and the marriage was consummated:

 Matthew 1:18 - This is how the birth of Jesus Christ came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be with child through the Holy Spirit.